qwd/dev-site/_docs_en/api/warning/weather-warning-city-list.md

 tag: api
 data: warning
 version: v7
-description: Get a list of cities in China where weather warnings are currently in effect.
+description: Get a list of cities in China and EU countries where weather warnings are currently in effect.
 toc: true
 ref: 2-api-weather-warning-city-list
 ---

-Get a list of cities in China where weather warnings are currently in effect.
+Get a list of cities in China and EU countries where weather warnings are currently in effect.

-> Only China data is supported

 ### Request URL